 A now sponsor-less Cuba followed Fidel Castro into the “Special Period,” an era in which petroleum imports dropped to ten percent of previous levels and food shortages reappeared for the first time since before the Cuban Revolution, with citizens being encouraged to grow their own foodstuffs.

 At a time when other former Soviet-sponsored nations hopped aboard the free-market bandwagon, Cuba downsized to bicycles and windowsill gardens.
-Unlike the early 1960s, no external forces apparently wanted to overthrow Castro, choosing instead to just wait…and wait…and wait.
+Unlike the early 1960s, no external forces appeared eager to overthrow Castro, choosing instead to just wait…and wait…and wait.

 Castro’s age and failing health finally started to catch up with him in recent years.
 Titular power was transferred to his brother Raul in Spring 2011.
 At that point, we assumed Fidel was on death’s door if not already beyond it.